Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Broken Blossoms (1919), 95 minutes, D: D.W.
 Griffith

 A silent film masterpiece, dealing with controversial subject areas including racial prejudice and child abuse.
-The young Cockney daughter Lucy Burrows (Lillian Gish) of a drunken, abusive London prize-fighter Battling Burrows (Donald Crisp), flees after one particularly awful beating.
-In a Chinese shop in the London slums, she is befriended by a young Chinese poet (Richard Barthelmess) who hides her, treats her with kindness, takes care of her, and dresses her up in Oriental costumes.
-He immediately falls in love with her and they experience a mystical romance.
-However, Lucy's father is enraged when he learns that she is with a Chinese man, discovers her location, and tragically kills her.
+Subtitled: The Yellow Man and the Girl.
+The young Cockney daughter Lucy Burrows (Lillian Gish) of a drunken, abusive London prize-fighter Battling Burrows (Donald Crisp), fled after one particularly awful beating.
+In a Chinese shop in the London slums, she was befriended by a young Chinese poet (Richard Barthelmess) who hid her, treated her with kindness, took care of her, and dressed her up in Oriental costumes.
+He immediately fell in love with her and they experienced a mystical romance.
+However, Lucy's father was enraged when he learned that she was with a Chinese man, discovered her location, and tragically murdered her.